Jamie-S2000/book_blog/TESTING.md

 Test - check the navbar links are correct when signed in and signed out

 Result - the feature works as expected and displays the correct links when signed in and signed out

+**Nav bar links**

+Expected - when a user clicks each link, the links take the user to the desired web page (Home, Register, Login and Logout)

+Test - by clicking the link to each page

+Result - the feature acted normally and directed the user to the desired page

 **Nav bar dropdown**